neophora/docs/api/GetHeaderByHashInHex.md

 # GetHeaderByHashInHex

-get header by hash in hex
+get header by hash (big endian) in hex

 ## Input